PunkUnicorn/The-Return-of-Tom-Thumb/Event - Tom and The Tailor early encounter.md

 "I know how to work that" she says impressed with herself, sharing - needing to put a proud front on to keep up with this dazzling stranger, The Tailor

-"After you then" The Tailor would accomodate, overlooking Tom's un-learned obvservation.
+"After you then" The Tailor would accommodate, overlooking Tom's un-learned obvservation.
 The Tailor would enjoy hearing the pride in Toms voice.

 Inside the tavern Tom would be overwhelmed.